dgryski/go-perfbook/performance.md

 Iterate.
 A number of his tips are now done automatically by compilers.
 A programmers job is to use the transformations compilers *can't* do.

-There's a summary of this book:
+There are summaries of the book:

 * <http://www.crowl.org/lawrence/programming/Bentley82.html>
 * <http://www.geoffprewett.com/BookReviews/WritingEfficientPrograms.html>